MatthieuMichon/advent-of-code/2021/day-2/README.md

 >
 > Calculate the horizontal position and depth you would have after following the planned course.
 What do you get if you multiply your final horizontal position by your final depth?

+According to this statement, this first part is quite straightforward.

 ## 💾🔍 Content Decoding

 Opening the input contents file, we notice that each line starts with command followed by a quantity.